AliSheikhAttar/Cheat/Go/Syntax/data.md

 * a slice of length up to that capacity can be created by slicing a new one from the original slice.
 * A slice created with make always allocates a new, hidden array to which the returned slice value refers
 * is not comparable
+* underlying array allocated on heap
+* it is a structure of three elements : `pointer to array, lenght & capacity`
 ```go
 make([]T, length, capacity)
 ```